 So, my photographic journey began.

-For months I dreamt about earning $150 per hour.
+For months I dreamt about making $150 per hour.
 Which was way more than the $3.35 an hour I was currently earning at the local grocery store.

-Which means, it took a loooong time to save up for my first semi-pro camera, a Nikon 8008with the kit lens (in 1989).
+This means it took a loooong time to save up for my first semi-pro camera, a Nikon 8008 with the kit lens (in 1989).